pmd/pmd/docs/pages/pmd/rules/swift/errorprone.md

 **Priority:** Medium (3)

 Force tries should be avoided.
+If the code being wrapped happens to raise and exception, our application will crash.

 **This rule is defined by the following XPath expression:**
 ``` xpath